Carreau/phd-dissertation/parts/part2.rst

 =====================
 ..
 3

-Polymerisation buffer or X-Buffer is used for polymerisation of actin gels on beads  as well as bead dilution and cleaning buffer.
-It is aliquoted and conserved at -20°C. During experiments it is stored on ice for up to a week.
+Polymerisation buffer or X-Buffer is used for the polymerisation of actin gels on beads  as well as bead dilution and buffer cleaning.
+It is aliquoted and conserved at -20°C. During experiments, it is stored on ice for up to a week.
 X-Buffer is never refrozen.

 Composition of X-Buffer :